 - Insider tip: Not wheelchair or pram accessible due to a series of steep steps.

 Grand Bé is another tidal island just north of the city’s coastline.
 Like many others, it is only accessible at low tide.
-While this can seem a little inconvenient, it definitely helps add to the sense of mystery and will make getting there all the more worthwhile once you arrive.
+While this can seem a bit inconvenient, it helps add to the sense of mystery and will make getting there all the more worthwhile once you arrive.

-Since Saint-Malo has a long wartime history, this island is one of many that were used as weapons storage for German forces during the occupation of France.
-Today, the ruins of a small fortress lie on the island from when forces were stationed here.
+Since Saint-Malo has long wartime history, this island is one of many used as weapons storage for German forces during the occupation of France.
+Today, the ruins of a small fortress lie on the island when forces were stationed here.

-Writers and historians also come here to pay respects to the Romantic writer Chateaubriand, who was buried on the island per his last request.
+Writers and historians also come here to respect the Romantic writer Chateaubriand, who was buried on the island per his last request.